codepath/android_guides/Dependency-Injection-with-Dagger-2.md

  * **While Dagger 2 also enables the ability to create scoped instances, the responsibility rests on you to create and delete references that are consistent with the intended behavior.**  Dagger 2 does not know anything about the underlying implementation.
 See this Stack Overflow [discussion](http://stackoverflow.com/questions/28411352/what-determines-the-lifecycle-of-a-component-object-graph-in-dagger-2) for more details.

- * **When creating dependent components, the parent component needs to explicitly expose the objects to downstream objects.**  For instance, if a downstream component needed access to the `Retrofit` instance, it would need to explicitly with the corresponding return type:
+ * **When creating dependent components, the parent component needs to explicitly expose the objects to downstream objects.**  For example, if a downstream component needed access to the `Retrofit` instance, it would need to explicitly expose it with the corresponding return type:

  ```java
   @Singleton